 Green sand beach gets its name from the green olivine crystals that make up the sand.
 The crystals come from the cinder cone next to the beach which was formed during an eruption 49.000 years ago.
 If you are thinking about visiting while on the Big Island you should have a look at our article on visiting green sand beach.

 - The how and why of the 3 different names this beach is known for

 - Why is green sand, green? (olivines!)

-- How many green sand beaches there are in the world (chemical composition, crystal-to-sand ratio).
+- How many green sand beaches are there? (+ information on chemical composition and crystal-to-sand ratio).

 The different names of green sand beach